ubunturbo/srta-ai-accountability/README.md

 # Test the system
 python src/srta/evaluation/unified_evaluation_final.py
 Limitations
+- **Platform**: Windows compatibility may vary (tested primarily on Linux/macOS)

-Scope: Evaluation tool only, not a complete XAI solution
+- **Scope**: Evaluation tool only, not a complete XAI solution
-Scale: Tested on limited scenarios, not validated on large datasets
+- **Scale**: Tested on limited scenarios, not validated on large datasets
-Analysis: Statistical correlation, not causal inference
+- **Analysis**: Statistical correlation, not causal inference
-Integration: Standalone tool, requires manual integration with existing systems
+- **Integration**: Standalone tool, requires manual integration with existing systems
-Validation: Research implementation, not production-ready software
+- **Validation**: Research implementation, not production-ready software

 Project Status
 Research implementation - functional but not production-ready